Terms & Conditions

 - In the interest of confidentiality, the number of people involved in the resolution process will be kept to a minimum.
 All complaints will be handled as Staff-In-Confidence and will not affect or bias the progress of the client in any current of future training.

-- Final decisions will be made by the Compliance Manager of National Training College or an independent party to the complainant.
+- Final decisions will be made by the Compliance Manager of Skills Training College or an independent party to the complainant.

 - If the complaints process fails to resolve the complaint or the complainant is not satisfied with the outcome of the complaint the matter will be referred to an independent third party for review, at the request of the complainant.
 All costs incurred for the third party review will be advised to the complainant.

-- National Training College reserves the right to nominate or agree to the independent party and will cooperate fully with the independent third party review.
+- Skills Training College reserves the right to nominate or agree to the independent party and will cooperate fully with the independent third party review.

 Consumer Protection Officer

-At National Training College, the Compliance Manager will be appointed the Consumer Protection Officer.
+At Skills Training College, the Compliance Manager will be appointed the Consumer Protection Officer.
 The Consumer Protection Officer will be the primary point of contact for all complaints and appeals.

 The Compliance Manager may delegate responsibility for the resolution of the complaint and appeal if necessary.
-National Training College will ensure that its staff and those acting on its behalf in accordance with the National Training College’s Code of Conduct and Appeals Policy.
+Skills Training College will ensure that its staff and those acting on its behalf in accordance with the Skills Training College’s Code of Conduct and Appeals Policy.

 MONITORING AND IMPROVEMENT